dave-yang/krystal-docs/Components/Security.md

     \Krystal\Security\Filter::stripTags($string, array $exceptions = array())

 Improved version of PHP's built-in `strip_tags()` function.
 It better handles malformed tags, and accepts an array of tag names as exceptions.
 Returns a filtered string.

+## hasTags()

+    \Krystal\Security\Filter::hasTags($string, array $exceptions = array())

+Determines whether a string has HTML tags.
+If you want to ignore some tags, you can pass an array of ignored ones as a second argument.
+The method returns boolean value.